The Quick and the Dead (1987 film)

-The Quick and the Dead is a 1987 American made-for-television Western film based on the 1973 novel by Louis L'Amour, directed by Robert Day and starring Sam Elliott, Tom Conti, Kate Capshaw, Kenny Morrison and Matt Clark.
+The Quick and the Dead is a 1987 American made-for-television Western film based on the 1973 novel by Louis L'Amour, starring Sam Elliott, Tom Conti, and Kate Capshaw, and broadcast on HBO.
+Directed by Robert Day, it also stars Kenny Morrison and Matt Clark.

 Plot

 In Wyoming Territory in 1876, Duncan McKaskel, his wife Susanna, and their 12-year-old son Tom are travelling West to start a new life.
 They have left a cholera-stricken wagon train and arrive in a small, dilapidated town, where they meet villainous "Doc" Shabbitt and ask for directions.
 He suggests they stay in a deserted local building, but McKaskel senses danger, so they leave.
 Shabbitt steals two of their horses.

-Con Vallian is chasing a mixed-race Indian, the latest recruit to Shabbitt's gang whom, it transpires, he has tracked for hundreds of miles for personal reasons.
-Vallian witnesses the homesteader's encounter with Shabbitt and arrives at the McKaskel's wagon during supper.
+Con Vallian is chasing a mixed-race Native American, the latest recruit to Shabbitt's gang whom, it transpires, he has tracked for hundreds of miles for personal reasons.
+Vallian witnesses the homesteader's encounter with Shabbitt and arrives at the McKaskel's wagon.
 He notifies them their horses have been stolen.
 Against Susanna's advice, Duncan rides into town and tries to reclaim the horses.
 An intense gunfight ensues when Vallian, who has secretly followed him, shoots some of the Shabbitt gang.
 When Doc Shabbitt finds that his son, who was about to shoot McKaskel in the back, has been killed, he vows to pursue the family and seek revenge.

 Susanna, Duncan, and Tom flee in their covered wagon, trying to outrun their pursuers.
 Vallian continues to help protect them from Shabbitt and his gang.
 Vallian manages to kill the bandits one at a time, but a remaining four maintain their pursuit.
 Vallian is obviously attracted to Susanna, and she to him.
 Following a moment of high drama, she succumbs to his advances, and they share a passionate kiss.
 McKaskel never learns of the kiss, but several times he tells Vallian, who is critical of his apparent pacifism, to back off.
-In an encounter with Indians, Susanna learns that her brother, an army officer, has likely been killed at the Battle of the Little Bighorn.
+In an encounter with Native Americans, Susanna learns that her brother, an army officer, has likely been killed at the Battle of the Little Bighorn.

-Out hunting, Vallian is ambushed and shot by the Indian.
+Out hunting, Vallian is ambushed and shot by the Native American.
 McKaskel removes the bullet, but Vallian runs a high fever and falls on the trail.
 He is rescued and nursed back to health by Susanna.

 Eventually, they arrive at the small cabin Susanna's brother had built for them, on the spread where they intended to raise cattle.
 The family begins settling in the house, but Shabbitt and his gang arrive for their revenge.
 A showdown ensues in which Vallian and the McKaskels triumph.
 Vallian bids farewell to the family and leaves to resume his solitary life.